djeada/Vtk-Examples/notes/06_animations.md

 - A callback function `update_time_step` is defined to update the dataset based on the current time step.
 - An animation cue is created to manage the animation timing.
 - The animation is played, and the render window interactor is started.
-Certainly!
-Here's an expanded version of the notes on animation export:

 ## Animation Export